The use of these network security fundamentals can be a launchpad for companies looking to beef up security due to the recent ransomware attacks.

 Ingrain Security into the Corporate Culture

-The company?s commitment must be reflected in their investment in education and training for staff.
-Stay up-to-date on technological tools used in the operation of the business, and in non-technical areas as well ?
-HR, accounting, sales, etc.
+The company’s commitment must be reflected in its investment in education and training for staff.
+Stay up-to-date on technological tools used in the operation of the business, and in non-technical areas as well as HR, accounting, sales, etc.

 Security is a Process, Not a Project

 Technology changes so fast, it’s vital to ensure the company’s security practice is up-to-date with the evolution of potential threats.

 The success of your security process will hinge on the details.
 Personnel will change over time, so training for new hires, continuing education for existing staff, orderly and timely cleanup of unneeded access accounts, and other tasks are ongoing concerns that need to managed and documented.

 Changes in a company occur at a pace that is hard to detect.
 Familiarity with the environment can lead to a lack of fresh ideas or insights when considering the company’s network security as a whole.

 For this reason, it’s wise to have a third party (IT consultant) conduct regular network assessments.
 The goal here is to determine whether all aspects of the network are compliant with the company security policies.

 Clare Computer Solutions can help with all phases of this endeavor, from creating and implementing security policies to regular assessments and help in strategic IT planning.
 Contact us it all starts with a conversation.